William Keith of Delny: Venice

 Delny left Edinburgh for Venice on 4 October 1595.
 He went first to London, then embarked with Henry Hawkyns, a nephew of Christopher Yelverton, a companion recommended by Anthony Bacon.
 Delny wrote to Bacon in November offering his services to Queen Elizabeth against Spain.
 Delny said he would have delivered James VI's letter and message in person to Essex, if the earl had been in London, requesting hawks and also asking that the rebel Francis Stewart, 5th Earl of Bothwell should not be welcomed in England.
 Bacon should give the answers to the king's requests to Thomas Foulis.
 Delny was in Venice to canvas support for James VI.
 He explained to the senators of Venice that he was not an ambassador, but came to learn the language and further the king's private business.

 Delny wrote to Foulis from Padua, and mentioned the secure way that he had folded the king's letter, and disguised the address.
 Such practices are known as "letterlocking" a term first coined by Jana Dambrogio:I close his majesties lettir, swa that giff he taik not ane knyff and cott it owt, it will ryff; lykwys I have cloissit roidlie, that it be not brokin owt or kend, sua exquisse my roidnes lowrd in this.

 I close his majesty's letter so that if he does not use a knife and cut it open, it will tear, also I have sealed it rudely, so it might not be picked out and known, so exuse my rough rudeness in this.

 In April 1597 James VI asked Delny to correspond with Venice, to bolster support for his accession to the throne of England.

 Death

 A legal case mentions his death and the cessation of payments owed to creditor in 1599.
 A charter of July 1601 mentions his death, and an earlier note in the royal wardrobe accounts made in 1599 by Thomas Foulis and Robert Jousie also refers to his decease.
 He had three children, Sara, and two sons, both called William.
 His property passed to his brother, John Keith of Ravenscraig.

 Delny owed the banker Thomas Foulis £6248 Scots.
+His brother and heir, John Keith of Craig was liable to repay the debt to James Foulis of Colinton.
 The debt was probably connected with the royal wardrobe.
 In 1605 the debts due to the Master of Gray were examined, including £1000 given to Delny as Master of the Wardrobe.